jakguel/webSNAT/README.md

 - No HTTPS support out of the box
 - Limited input validation
 - Single server operation only
+- nftables config will be flushed on every refresh, if you have your own config you should add it in [pusnip.js:74-76](/pushnip.js)

 ## License
 Apache 2.0